ytakefuji/hiscovid/README.md

 hiscovid is a PyPI tool that calculates time transition scores for individual policies against COVID-19.

 The goal of hiscovid is for policymakers to understand the fatal mistakes by their decisions.
+Policymakers must learn their mistakes for possible corrections in the future.

 The time transition score is calculated by dividing the number of deaths in the time series due to COVID-19 by the population in millions.

+Scores monotonically increase so that policymakers can only suppress them, but cannot improve them.
+Mistakes by policymakers cannot be corrected and are fatal forever.

 In other words, the score is equivalent to the accumulation of mistakes made by policymakers.

 The perfect policy outcome means there are no covid-19 deaths.
 There is no perfect policy in the world, but mistakes by policymakers can be corrected.

-The purpose of hiscovid is a new tool for policymakers to learn their mistakes for possible corrections in the future.

 hiscovid scrapes the latest data from the following site over the Internet: